 CBD stands for cannabidiol, and is one of a group of compounds called cannabinoids.
 These are natural chemical compounds which come from plants in the genus Cannabis, and they interact with the body in a variety of ways.

 Although CBD was first isolated in 1940, it has only recently been the focus of rigorous scientific study.
 This new body of research supports the many testimonials and anecdotal evidence which suggest that CBD has enormous healing potential.

 What Is the Relationship between CBD and Marijuana?

 Humans have been using and cultivating cannabis for thousands of years, developing different strains for different purposes.
-Breeders hybridized some strains of one cannabis species, Cannabis sativa, to produce plants with long, fibrous stalks.
+Breeders hybridized some strains of one cannabis variety, Cannabis sativa, to produce plants with long, fibrous stalks.
 These were ideal for producing fibers to be used in cloth, rope, and paper, and are still used to make those products today.